prashik0/Predict-Song-Skips-on-Spotify-Based-on-Sequential-User-and-Acoustic-Data/README.md

 # Predict-Song-Skips-on-Spotify-Based-on-Sequential-User-and-Acoustic-Data

-Using NLP Techniques
-to Predict Song Skips on Spotify
-Based on Sequential User and Acoustic Data

 Overview

 Machine learning has long been leveraged to build recommender systems to recommend music.
 But there has not been much research done on how a user interacts with music sequentially, throughout one listening session.